JoshuaYang7/JoshuaYang7/README.md

 - 👯 I am an United States Army veteran with a passion for Software Development.
 After my separation from service, I received an Associate's Degree in Business Adminstration/Management.
 As I was working on my Bachelor's degree Business Data Analytics, I learned how to code on my free time and was selected through a vetting process by Senior Product Managers to work on an minimum viable product (MVP) for MiVet.
-The MVP is moving in to beta testing and there are more coding freezes and I have completed a lot of big projects and am looking to explore other opportunities.
+The MVP is moving in to beta testing so there are more coding freezes and I have completed a lot of big projects.
+I am looking to explore more opportunities.

 - 📫 How to reach me
   - **joshua.s.yang7@gmail.com**